puploki93/SAS_Retail-Info/README.md

 - Pure HTML, CSS, and vanilla JavaScript for easy deployment to GitHub Pages or static hosts.

 ## Getting Started
-1. Clone the repo: `git clone git@github.com:puploki93/SAS_Retail-Info.git`
+1. Clone the repo (run manually: git clone git@github.com:puploki93/SAS_Retail-Info.git)
 2. Open `public/index.html` in any modern browser to explore the prototype locally.
 3. Update the static copy or sample data files to point at new assets as they become available.